isomerpages/moe-serangoonsec/_academic-programmes/Science/Alternative Assessment.md

 ### Physics

-<p>The Sec 3 Physics students were tasked to work together in groups to design and build a simple Rube Goldberg machine for their performance task.
-They also engaged in scientific research to align the design of their machine to scientific concepts from the Newtonian mechanics topics.</p>
+The Sec 3 Physics students were tasked to work together in groups to design and build a simple Rube Goldberg machine for their performance task.
+They also engaged in scientific research to align the design of their machine to scientific concepts from the Newtonian mechanics topics.

-<p>This task has helped to provide opportunities for students to work collaboratively with others and enhance their content mastery and problem-solving skills.</p>
+This task has helped to provide opportunities for students to work collaboratively with others and enhance their content mastery and problem-solving skills.